hansonxyz/xyzconnect/README.md

   <a href="docs/screenshot.png"><img src="docs/screenshot.png" alt="XYZConnect screenshot" width="600"></a>
 </p>

-<p align="center">The primary motivation for this app was to make the pain of dealing with SMS 2FA codes easier to deal with, and the project snowballed into a full SMS client to replace Microsoft Phone Link and similar with an open source solution.
+<p align="center">The primary motivation for this app was to make the pain of dealing with SMS 2FA codes easier to deal with, and the project snowballed into a full SMS client to replace Microsoft Phone Link and similar with an open source solution.</p>

 ## Features